2022 Philippine presidential election

 Ferdinand Marcos, while Duterte became the first vice president from Davao City, the third vice president to come from Mindanao after Emmanuel Pelaez and Teofisto Guingona Jr., and the youngest to be elected.
 This also marked the return of the Marcos family to power for the first time since the People Power Revolution.
 Marcos was inaugurated on June 30, 2022, while Duterte was inaugurated earlier on June 19, 2022.
+The election and subsequent transfer of power marked another large-scale democratic transition conducted through the Philippines' national electoral system.

 Background

 The 2022 election decided the successor of both President Rodrigo Duterte and Vice President Leni Robredo, whose terms as President and Vice President expired at noon on June 30, 2022; respectively.
 This photo shows Duterte inducting Robredo to head the HUDCC.

 In the 2016 presidential and vice presidential elections, Davao City Mayor Rodrigo Duterte of Partido Demokratiko Pilipino–Lakas ng Bayan (PDP–Laban) won the presidency against four other candidates, while House representative from Camarines Sur Leni Robredo of the Liberal Party won against Senator Bongbong Marcos and four others in the closest vice-presidential election since 1965.
 Marcos put the result under protest in the Presidential Electoral Tribunal.

 In October 2019, the Presidential Electoral Tribunal released its report on Marcos's electoral protest against Robredo on Marcos's pilot provinces of Camarines Sur, Iloilo and Negros Oriental, and showed that Robredo had increased her lead by 15,742 votes.
 The tribunal voted to defer making a decision on the protest and instead proceeded with Marcos's plea to nullify the votes from the Autonomous Region in Muslim Mindanao (ARMM) provinces of Basilan, Lanao del Sur and Maguindanao.

 Those who dissented from the decision said that the protest should have been dismissed, as Marcos had failed to recover votes from his 3 pilot provinces, citing the rules of the tribunal.
 They were overruled when the others said that Marcos's plea on the ARMM provinces should also be resolved.

 In July 2016, Vice President Robredo was appointed to head the Housing and Urban Development Coordinating Council (HUDCC), but resigned in December 2016 after being told to stop attending all cabinet meetings, amid her criticism of the administration's war on drugs.
 The president later told his allies to stop trying to impeach Robredo.

 In the 17th Congress, Representative Pantaleon Alvarez from Davao del Norte was elected Speaker of the House of Representatives in July 2016.
 Midway during the 17th Congress, former President Gloria Macapagal Arroyo, who was the representative from Pampanga, ousted Alvarez from the speakership.
 The ouster was reportedly due to a dispute between Alvarez and Davao City Mayor Sara Duterte, the president's daughter, when she branded him as being from the opposition when she launched the Hugpong ng Pagbabago (HNP), a regional political party in the Davao Region of which both Davao del Norte and Davao City are a part.